-There is a strict and repressive dictatorial regime to ensure that this society stays in balance.
-There is an underhand co-operation between the front and rear of the train.
-In this way milestones are staged to keep the growth of the population under control and the less fortunate retain a glimmer of hope to unyoke themselves.
-The only contact those poor souls have with the other part is when there is a food distributions composed of block-shaped jelly-like substances.
-Riots are immediately nipped in the bud and are usually followed with a flaming speech by Mason (played by Tilda Swinton beautifully) who has a sickly adoration and idolization for Wilford.
-She is a kind of “Effie Trinket” from “The Hunger Games“, only uglier.
-The final message is that they should be eternally grateful and are privileged to be on board.
+There’s a strict and repressive dictatorial regime to ensure that this society stays in balance.
+There’s an underhand co-operation between the front and rear part of the train.
+As a result, milestones are staged in such a way that the population growth is kept under control and the less fortunate retain a glimmer of hope to unyoke themselves one day.
+The only contact that these poor souls have with the other part is when there are food distributions.
+Food consisting of block-shaped jelly-like substances.
+Riots are immediately nipped in the bud.
+Usually followed by a flaming speech of Mason (beautifully portrayed by Tilda Swinton) who displays a morbid adoration and idolatry for Wilford.
+She’s a sort of “Effie Trinket” from “The Hunger Games“, only uglier.
+The ultimate message is that they should be eternally grateful and they are privileged to be on board.
 “Know your position, keep your position, be the shoe.”
-That’s the ultimate message.
+That’s the final message.
 The shoe is used as a metaphor to indicate that they belong at the bottom of the hierarchy and have to stay there.

-What follows is a hallucinatory impression.
-Compared with this the tour of Willy Wonka in his own factory means absolutely nothing.
-Successively we see a greenhouse where fresh tomatoes are grown, an aquarium where manta rays swim around, a restaurant that serves sushi twice a year and a colorful classroom where a Maria von Trapp gives history lesson about the kingdom of Wilford.
-It looks sometimes like a Lynch movie where the screenwriter himself sniffed too much of “Kronol”.
-There were also times that I had a “Uh what!” reaction.
-Like when they were shooting with a futuristic looking gun at each other while the train made a seemingly endless huge curve.
-And the reason why the partying and “Kronol” sniffing in fur coats dressed mass became a bunch of bloodthirsty zombies, was also a mystery to me.
+What follows is a hallucinatory, surreal screening.
+Compared with this, the guided tour of Willy Wonka in his own factory meant absolutely nothing.
+Successively we see a greenhouse where fresh tomatoes are grown, an aquarium where manta rays swim around, a restaurant that serves sushi twice a year and a colorful class where a kind of Maria von Trapp teaches history lessons about the kingdom of Wilford.
+It feels like a Lynch movie sometimes where the scriptwriter himself sniffed too much “Kronol”.
+There were also times when I had an “Uh what!” moment.
+Like when they were shooting with a futuristic-looking gun at each other while the train made a seemingly endless huge curve.
+And the reason why the partying and “Kronol” sniffing mass, dressed in fur coats, became a bunch of bloodthirsty zombies was also a mystery to me.
 I also found it strange that the passengers couldn’t remember anything from their childhood or life on earth.
 And it ended with a shrewd reference to child labor.
 The most positive supporting actor was John Hurt as the counselor of Curtis.
-Most negative contribution was Ed Harris in a Chinese robe.
-Totally unbelievable.
+The most negative contribution was Ed Harris in a Chinese robe.
+Totally implausible.